 Knowing the effect of food on our biochemistry becomes really useful to troubleshoot problems.

 In many cases however, your body will tell you better than any website if some foods are a source of problems.
-All you need to do when trouble shooting problems is to listen to your body and consistently experience with new food combinations, while staying within the boundaries of a healthy grain-free, sugar-free and low omega-6 paleo diet.
+All you need to do when trouble shooting problems is to listen to your body and consistently experiment with new food combinations, while staying within the boundaries of a healthy grain-free, sugar-free and low omega-6 Paleo diet.